1. Mainpage

 Let’s take a look at some useful capabilities of Windows’ Resource Monitor.

-A. Finding a process that is blocking a file
+Finding a process that is blocking a file

 There may be a situation when while trying to delete or edit a file the system shows an error message saying that the file is used by another application and thus can’t be edited or deleted.
 In order to find the process that is blocking the file, you’ll need to enter a part of its name in the “Associated handles” section in the “CPU” tab.
 End the process if necessary.